weltwinkel/.b/README.md

 	});
 ```

+The jQuery Plugin .b(binders, modal, (template) ) takes three arguments:

+ - binders : { binder : "modal.paramter:formatter"}
+ - modal : { modal : modal }
+ - template (optional) : template instance with which binders are associated

-In doing this, two binders are created per object.
+In the code above, two binders (class, html) are created per object.
 These are stored in the ._binders : [] key of each device.
-A ._set(key, val) method is added as well.
+A ._set(key, val) method is added as automatically.
 Should "Device 1" be updated, following code can be used:

 ```
 try{